SPoovathumkadavil/Syvio-Detrola/UntitledOct 2.md

 	5. Either can end up with mistake.
 3D.
  ![[SNPRepError.excalidraw | center]]
  4. When this cell splits, one is good, the other has the mistake.

+More recent common ancestors share more similarities to the more recent species.
+The frog is further because there are more differences.